ArturReyes/herdmaster/README.md

 ## About

-My dad is a farmer back in Brazil and he manages his inventory with pen and paper, making it difficult to keep track of everything across numerous sheets.
-To assist him (and myself), I created an app that enables us to record cattle growth, health, purchases, sales, and even estimate profits.
+I created an app that enables us to record cattle growth, health, purchases, sales, and even estimate profits.

 ## Features